 DPI: 1300 | Interface: Bluetooth | Buttons: 0 | Ergonomic: Ambidextrous | Features: Multi-touch

-It has its critics – including your correspondent, who thinks it's the most spectacularly uncomfortable mouse ever made – but the Magic Mouse has plenty of fans and the second version is a big improvement over the first generation.
-It boasts a trackpad-like multi-touch surface and moves more smoothly around your desk than the first version, and it doesn't require normal batteries thanks to a built-in rechargeable battery.
-Unfortunately the position of the Lightning port means you can't use it while it's charging.
+It has its critics – including this reviewer, who thinks it's the most spectacularly uncomfortable mouse ever made – but the Magic Mouse has plenty of fans and the second version is a big improvement over the first generation.
+It boasts a trackpad-like multi-touch surface and is smoother around your desk than the first version, and it doesn't require normal batteries thanks to a built-in rechargeable battery.
+Unfortunately, the position of the Lightning port means you can't use it while it's charging.

 5. Logitech Triathlon M720